Why go to ICR?

 Does eye dilation cause blurriness?
 How long does the effects last?

 Yes, it is common for your vision to be blurry.
 The effect of the drops can last a few hours or, in certain cases, the effect can last between 24 and 48 hours depending on the type of drops that have been used.
 These will depend on the ophthalmologist’s criteria.
+After the visit, children may return to school but teachers should be aware that they may experience blurred vision when reading.

 Can I drive after the visit?